-We will have to obtain additional funding in order to stay in compliance with financial covenants contained in agreements with third parties.
-For example, as part of our collaboration with GlaxoSmithKline, we entered into the loan and security agreement, which, as amended, contains financial covenants pursuant to which our "working capital" (the amount by which our current assets exceed our current liabilities as defined by the agreement, which excludes restricted cash and deferred revenue, but includes amounts available for borrowing under the Facility Agreement with the Deerfield Entities) must not be less than \$25.0 million and our "cash and investments" (total cash, cash equivalents and investments as defined by the agreement, which excludes restricted cash) must not be less than \$50.0 million.
-As of March 31, 2009, our "working capital" was \$287.6 million (including \$150.0 million available for borrowing under the Facility Agreement) and our "cash and investments" were \$232.9 million.
-If we were to default on the financial covenants under the loan and security agreement, GlaxoSmithKline may, among other remedies, declare immediately due and payable all obligations under the loan and security agreement.
-Outstanding borrowings and accrued interest under the loan and security agreement totaled \$103.1 million at March 31, 2009.
-Principal and accrued interest under the loan becomes due in three annual installments beginning on October 27, 2009.
-In addition, if our cash and cash equivalents and marketable securities on the last day of any calendar quarter are less than \$75.0 million, then we would be in default under the Facility Agreement with the Deerfield Entities, and the Deerfield Entities would have the right, among other remedies, to cancel our right to request disbursements and declare immediately due and pavable any amounts accrued or pavable under the Facility Agreement.
-If our "cash reserves" fall below \$80.0 million and we are unable to increase such cash reserves to \$80.0 million or more within 90 days, our co-development and co-promotion rights with respect to XL184 under our 2008 collaboration agreement with Bristol-Myers Squibb may be terminated.
-"Cash reserves" for purposes of our 2008 collaboration agreement with Bristol-Myers Squibb includes our total cash, cash equivalents and investments (excluding any restricted cash), plus the amount then available for borrowing by us under the Facility Agreement with the Deerfield Entities, as the same may be amended from time to time, and any other similar financing arrangements.
+We may need to obtain additional funding in order to stay in compliance with financial covenants contained in agreements with third parties.
+For example, our loan and security agreement with GlaxoSmithKline contains financial covenants pursuant to which our "working capital" (the amount by which our current assets exceed our current liabilities as defined by the agreement, which excludes restricted cash and deferred revenue) must not be less than \$25.0 million and our "cash and investments" (total cash, cash equivalents and investments as defined by the agreement, which excludes restricted cash) must not be less than \$50.0 million.
+As of March 31, 2010, our "working capital" was \$69.0 million and our "cash and investments" were \$162.0 million.
+If we default on the financial covenants under the loan and security agreement, GlaxoSmithKline may, among other remedies, declare immediately due and payable all obligations under the loan and security agreement.
+Outstanding borrowings and accrued interest under the loan and security agreement totaled \$71.4 million at March 31, 2010.
+The second and third installments of principal and accrued interest under the loan are due on October 27, 2010 and October 27, 2011, respectively.
+In addition, if our "cash reserves" fall below \$80.0 million and we are unable to increase such cash reserves to \$80.0 million or more within 90 days, our co-development and co-promotion rights with respect to XL184 under our 2008 collaboration agreement with Bristol-Myers Squibb may be terminated.
+"Cash reserves" for purposes of our 2008 collaboration agreement with Bristol-Myers Squibb includes our total cash, cash equivalents and investments (excluding any restricted cash), plus the amount then available for borrowing by us under certain financing arrangements.
+As of March 31, 2010, our "cash reserves" were \$162.0 million.
 If we cannot raise additional capital in order to remain in compliance with our financial covenants or if we are unable to renegotiate such covenants and the lender exercises its remedies under the agreement, we would not be able to operate under our current operating plan.

 We have a history of net losses.
-We expect to continue to incur net losses, and we may not achieve or maintain profitability.
+We expect to continue to incur net losses, and we may not achieve or maintain profitability.\